USB is one of tech's ultimate success stories - a universal standard that has been the centre of wired data and power transfer for 20 years now.

 2014 - USB-C or USB Type-C makes its debut.
 This uses USB 3.1 tech, but with a new connector designed to take over from old-style USB ports.
 Like Apple's proprietary Lightning connector, it's symmetrical and can be inserted either way up.

 2017 - USB 3.2 is first talked about, offering data rates of up to 20Gbps.
-It'll be introduced this year (2019) but it's not as simple as it seems for, like the Wi-Fi Alliance, the guys behind USB have decided that the old standards will be renamed as well.
+It'll be introduced this year (2019) but it's not as simple as it seems.
+Just like the Wi-Fi Alliance did before it, the guys behind USB have decided that the old standards will be renamed as well.

 - USB 3.2 Gen 1, formerly known as USB 3.0, with speeds of up to 5 Gbps.